Graylog2/documentation/pages/lookuptables.rst

 - Reverse lookup (PTR record)
 - Text lookup (TXT records)

-DSV File from HTTP Adaptor
+DSV File from HTTP Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Performs key/value from a DSV file.
-This adaptor supports more advanced customization than the CSV File adaptor (such a custom delimiter and customizable key/value columns).
+This adapter supports more advanced customization than the CSV File adapter (such a custom delimiter and customizable key/value columns).

 HTTP JSONPath Adapter
 ^^^^^^^^^^^^^^^^^^^^^